nhrap-dev/manage/README.md

 ### For the developer

-manage.py is updated centrally from the manage repository.
-When a `git push` command is made, it fires a Github Action that updates the manage.py in the tool to the latest manage.py script in the manage repo.
-Following a `git push`, it will take about 30 seconds for the manage.py to update.
-Then you will need to run `git pull` and it will pull the newest manage.py into your tool.
+**Workflow**

+1. Update the manage.py script in the manage repository. manage.py can only be updated here.
+2. In your tool, run `git push`.
+This fire the GitHub Action to update the manage.py script in your tool.
+3. Wait about 30 seconds, then run `git pull`.
+This should pull the updated manage.py into your tool.

 ## To use